confluence-breast-cancer-consortia/Confluence_Analysis_Pipeline/README.md

 **Suggested filters:**

 - Keep variants with MAC ≥ 30
 - Remove variants with R² < 0.2
 - Remove variants with missingness > 5%
-- HWE P < 1e-12 for homogeneous populations only
+- For homogeneous populations, exclude variants with Hardy-Weinberg Equilibrium (HWE)  P-value <1E-12
+- For admixed populations, HWE filtering will not be applied
 - Remove samples with >5% missingness

+Again, filter variants first before sample-level missingness filtering.
+For HWE filtering, we currently exclude variants with HWE p-values < 1E-12 in the European and East Asian ancestry groups.
+We do not apply HWE filtering to other ancestry groups at this time.

 ---

-## Step 3: Regenie Step 1 – Ridge Regression
+## Step 3: Regenie Step 1: Ridge Regression

-Fit a whole-genome ridge regression model to estimate phenotype residuals, adjusting for age and top 10 principal components (PCs).
+This step performs firth logistic regression testing across imputed variants.
+Here is the example for association testing based on CHR22.

 <details>
 <summary>Example Code</summary>